The leapfrog algorithm as nonlinear Gauss-Seidel: Leapfrog algorithm

 \section{Leapfrog algorithm}

 When $X, Y \in \cM$ are sufficiently close, their connecting geodesic can be found by applying Newton's method to~\eqref{eq:closed-form-sol-geodesic} such that $Y(1)=Y$ with $Y(0) = X$.
 This is more generally known as single shooting\footnote{In this context, there is no need to solve an ordinary differential equation as in a normal shooting method, because we have the solution \eqref{eq:closed-form-sol-geodesic}.
 Hence, it is actually Newton's method, but we keep the shooting terminology because it is typical for boundary value problems.}.
 However, when $X$ and $Y$ are far apart, it is well known that single shooting will have difficulty finding the connecting geodesic.
 The main idea behind the leapfrog algorithm of Noakes~\cite{Noakes:1998} is to exploit the success of single shooting by subdividing the global problem into several local problems, where intermediate points $X_i \in \cM$ are introduced between $X$ and $Y$, for which the endpoint geodesic problem can be solved again by single shooting.
 The algorithm then iteratively updates a piecewise geodesic to obtain a globally smooth geodesic between $X$ and $Y$.
 This idea is actually not new and goes back as early as 1963 by Milnor~\cite[III.\S16]{Milnor:1963}.
 It also resembles the better-known multiple shooting method for boundary value problems but it is different.
+The single and multiple shooting methods for the endpoint geodesic problem on the Stiefel manifold are discussed in {\cite{Bryner:2017,Sutti:2020}}.